 After the concoction has hardened, consumers can break it down by hand and smoke it in a bowl.
 Avoid using a grinder since it can undo the process and grind the weed too much.

 Cooking or Edible

 Kief can be introduced into a meal or edible.
-Because of its subtle aroma, kief doesn't alter the taste of a recipe or edible.
-Before adding it into an oil or butter like cannabutter, kief must be decarboxylated.
-This can be done in an oven or while cooking at low temperatures.
+Because of its subtle aroma, kief doesn’t alter the taste of a recipe or edible.
+Before adding it into an oil or making a cannabutter, you must decarboxylate your kief.
+An oven can do this while cooking at low temperatures.

 Coffee or Tea

-Many cannabis consumers add kief to their cup of coffee or tea.
-The heat from the drink can be enough to decarboxylate or activate the cannabinoids in the kief for 15 to 30 minutes.
-While this method may take some time, kief-infused coffee can add an extra level of stimulation and effects.
+While this method may take some time, kief-infused beverages can add an extra level of stimulation and effects.
 The more kief is added, the more potent the effects will feel.

 What About CBD Kief?

 For patients looking for an alternative to CBD kief, they may consider a distillate form of CBD.
 CBD distillates, or CBD isolates, are made from hemp oil and contain up to 99 percent crystalline CBD.

 Molecular distillation to make isolates removes the waxes, chlorophyll, mold, residual solvents, heavy metals, and THC.